TIBCOSoftware/snappy-cloud-tools/docker/README.md

  c.
 Enter a name for the stack.

  d.
 Copy and paste the sample code provided in the [**stack.yml **](https://raw.githubusercontent.com/SnappyDataInc/snappy-cloud-tools/master/docker/docker-cloud/stack.yml) file in the text box.
-This starts a locator, server and lead using the latest image provided by SnappyData.
+This starts a locator, a server and a lead using the latest image provided by SnappyData.

  ![Node](images/create_stack2.png)

  e.
 Click **Create** to create the stack or click **Create & Deploy** to create and deploy the stack.
 If you click **Create**, you have to manually start the stack after it is created.

  f.
 The status of the list of the resulting services is displayed.
  Currently, the default strategy (emptiest node) used by Docker Cloud is used for load balancing.
-Based on your requirements, you can use from the strategies provided by Docker.
+Based on your requirements, you can use any of the the strategies provided by Docker.

  g.
 To verify the status of the elements, click on **Nodes**, select a node, and then go to the **Containers** tab.
 The page displays the containers that are running.

  ![Node](images/verify_containers.png)

-4. **Verify connection with snappy-shell **
+4. **Verify connection to the Snappy shell **
  a.
-Download the binary files from the [SnappyData repository](https://github.com/SnappyDataInc/snappydata/releases/download/v0.8/snappydata-0.8-bin.tar.gz) and go to the location of the **bin** directory in the SnappyData home directory.
+[Download](http://snappydatainc.github.io/snappydata/install) the binary files from the SnappyData repository.
+Go the location of the **bin** directory in the SnappyData home directory, and then run the following command:

- b.
-Using the command line client, connect to SnappyData and then start the snappy-shell.

  ```
- bin$ ./snappy-shell
+ $ bin/snappy
- SnappyData version 0.8
+ SnappyData version 1.0.0
  snappy>
  ```
   Note: You can also connect to SnappyData with DB client tools like dbSchema, DBVisualizer or Squirrel SQL client using the **snappydata-store-client-1.5.4.jar** file available on the official [SnappyData Release page](#https://github.com/SnappyDataInc/snappydata/releases).
 Refer to the documentation provided by your client tool for instructions on how to make a JDBC connection.